role

 What is the easiest certification to start a Network Security Engineer career?

-The lowest-difficulty cited certification for starting a Network Security Engineer path is Palo Alto Networks Certified Network Security Analyst (RoleMath Difficulty Score 45/100, Moderate, exam ~$250).
+The lowest-difficulty cited certification mapped to a Network Security Engineer path is CompTIA Network+ (RoleMath Difficulty Score 35/100, Moderate, exam ~$399).
 It is a starting signal, not a guarantee of a role.
+RoleMath's mapped starting point for this role is Cisco Certified Network Associate, which leads on relationship strength to the role rather than difficulty.

 How much do Network Security Engineer certifications cost and how hard are they?

-Cited Network Security Engineer certification exam fees range roughly $250–$439, spanning from Moderate entry options to Hard credentials on the RoleMath Difficulty Score.
+Cited Network Security Engineer certification exam fees range roughly $300–$439, spanning from Moderate entry options to Moderate credentials on the RoleMath Difficulty Score.
 Pay and outlook are reported at the occupation level on the Network Security Engineer page, never per certification.

 Quick Verdict

-Network Security Engineer maps to the BLS occupation Information Security Engineers (SOC 15-1299), which has a national median of $116,580.
+Network Security Engineer maps to ONET detail Information Security Engineers (15-1299.05) and BLS/OEWS wage context Computer Occupations, All Other (SOC 15-1299), which has a national median of $116,580.
 Pay is occupation-level and location-driven - not caused by the job title or a certification.
 Below are the full cited labor-market context, the skills the role draws on, and the certification paths that map to it.
-This role uses a broad O*NET-SOC/BLS occupation mapping.
+This role uses a broad ONET-SOC/BLS occupation mapping.
 Treat salary, outlook, and task data as occupation-level evidence, not a guarantee for this exact job title.

 Fit Signals